 here’s a guide to all our kelas at karma yoga.

-for students looking for beginner classes – suitable for practitioners who are starting yoga, less than 3 years in practice, recovering from injury, senior students, and advanced practitioners strengthening their foundations.
+for students looking for beginner classes – suitable for practitioners who are starting yoga, have less than 3 years in practice, recovering from injury, senior students, and advanced practitioners strengthening their foundations.

-classes can be slow or fast-paced, according to the teacher’s plan for class. do inform the teachers if you are pregnant, have any injuries or recovering from an injury, or are not feeling well. do not force and proceed any further if movement causes sharp pain in your body.
+classes can be slow or fast-paced, according to the teacher’s plan for class. do inform the teachers if you are pregnant, have any injuries, or recovering from an injury, or are not feeling well. do not force and proceed any further if movement causes sharp pain in your body.

 this class is designed with the beginner in mind. whether you are new to yoga or recently overcoming an injury/ pregnancy, this is the class for you. props such as blocks and straps are used to facilitate movement and detailed instructions will be given. sun salutations will be introduced as well as all basic poses.

 for balancing energy, flexibility, and strength. yin yang class blends two styles of yoga into one practice – bringing together the benefits of passively holding yoga poses with more dynamic sequences and standing postures. yin and yang is the concept that describes the two relative qualities present in everything. yin is more internal, passive, cooling, and downward. yang is more external, dynamic, warming, and upward.

 when these terms are applied in yoga, yin yoga is a slower practice where poses are passively held for longer. it works on the deep, dense (yin) connective tissues and joints in the body. yang yoga, in contrast, refers to more active practice. this works on the (yang) muscles and blood flow, building strength, stamina, and flexibility. yang styles of yoga are those with rhythm and repetition like vinyasa flow. the first 30 mins of the class are paced in yang, and the rest of the 30 mins is restorative in yin.